-"We're excited to see the Pioneer School District school join our Edge program," Peterson said.
+"We're excited to see Wilson High School join our Edge program," Peterson said.
 "With Edge Coaching training, the students, staff, school and community will benefit."

 About the Edge Foundation: The Edge Foundation aims to give each student a coach so they can complete their education, realize their full potential and pursue their passion.
 The foundation focuses on teens and adults who are at risk of dropping out of school - non-traditional learners with executive function challenges that can come from ADHD and adverse childhood experiences.
 Learn more at www.edgefoundation.org.